Skip to content

 Discontinuing an antidepressant usually involves reducing your dose in increments.
 Your clinician can instruct you in tapering your dose and prescribe the appropriate dosage pills.
 Here are suggested dosage reductions for some of the most popular antidepressants.

-People who have been taking antidepressants for some time may wish to stop taking them due to unpleasant side effects such as sexual changes (decreased desire and difficulty having an orgasm), headache, insomnia, drowsiness, vivid dreaming, or just not feeling.
-This can be accomplished, but it is best to taper the dosage slowly and be aware of withdrawal symptoms, that can include depression and anxiety.
+People who have been taking antidepressants for some time may wish to stop taking them due to unpleasant side effects.
+This can be accomplished, but it is best to taper the dosage slowly and be aware of the potential for discontinuation symptoms.

 Frozen shoulder (also called adhesive capsulitis) is a common disorder that causes pain, stiffness, and loss of normal range of motion in the shoulder.
 It is caused by an injury or inflammation, which limits movement and causes the tissue around the joint to thicken and contract.
 Physical therapy will aim to restore flexibility to the joint capsule, then to strengthen it.